timofeysie/khipu/README.md

 Also, we were not checking for the user-description properly in the template, so even though they were there, we weren't seeing them in the ui because the arrow character was not there indicating that am existing user-description had been found.

+### Enable copy and past of descriptions

+-webkit-user-select: text

 ### Foreign language learning support and the item details

 Now that the item list has meta data stored in firebase and merged with the api results,